guptakaran11/grasskode-website/content/post/travel/no-mames/american-raphsody.md

   <a href="https://live.staticflickr.com/65535/49212089921_96f19af4b2_c.jpg" data-toggle="lightbox">
     <img class="lazy" data-src="https://live.staticflickr.com/65535/49212089921_96f19af4b2.jpg">
   </a>
-  <em>title</em>
+  <em>Guacamole and chips (with tequila on the side).
+Who doesn't love Mexican food! :smile:</em>
 </div>

 While D&L went to check out the SF zoo, we decided to give it a skip because of the ticket price.
-We did do the San Diego beach though and it was quite fun despite the slightly nippy water :freeze: TODO
+We did do the San Diego beach though and it was quite fun despite the slightly nippy water :snowflake:

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/49212085791_7513153845_c.jpg" data-toggle="lightbox">
     <img class="lazy" data-src="https://live.staticflickr.com/65535/49212085791_7513153845.jpg">
   </a>
-  <em>title</em>
+  <em>Beach Day!</em>
 </div>

 <div class="postimg">